paulSpades/justReload/README.md

 Instantiate the constructor to a new object.
 It starts on it's own on document load.

      let reload = new justReload();
+     // or
+     window.reload = new justReload();

+The constructor has 2 parameters:
-The constructor takes a single parameter - 'time' in miliseconds (you can figure out what it does) - default is `4000`
+- 'time' NUMBER/miliseconds (you can figure out what it does) - default is `4000`;
+- 'log' BOOLEAN (turns on console logging) - default is false;

-    let reload = new justReload(300);
+      let reload = new justReload(300, true);

+The resulting object has two methods:

+      reload.stop(); // stops the request loop
+      reload.start(); // starts or restarts the request loop

-Remember to remove the line in the production version (however you do that for other scripts) or just comment it out
+Remember to remove the script and initialization code in your app/project production version (however you do that for other scripts) or just comment it out.

 ## Tests